 Corn line 1507 is currently approved for feed and food use in the United States, Japan and Canada.
-Submissions have also been provided to Argentina, the European Union and Korea.
+It is also recently approved for importation by Korea and South Africa.
+Submissions have also been provided to Argentina and the European Union.